Welcome to Transcell

 Syringe method, which yields a higher collection volume on average.

 Research showed clinical grade multi-potent stem cells can be harvested from the Cord tissue as well for therapeutic applications.
-So, Tran-Scell Biologics gives the donor this option and processes the stem cells to expand in their clean room facility to freeze in LN2.
+So, Transcell gives the donor this option and processes the stem cells to expand in their clean room facility to freeze in LN2.

 From a scientific standpoint, vial and bag storage methods both have a long history of use and have yielded successful transplants.
-So, Tran-Scell Biologics uses bag storage for Cord Blood Stem Cells and multiple vials for Cord Stem Cells.
+So, Transcell uses bag and multiple vials for Cord Stem Cells storage.

 Yes, it is included in the contract.
-Tran-Scell Biologics provides bed-side pick up upon the information given, with a guarantee to bring the blood to the lab and processed within 48 hr with secure chain-of-custody handling.
+Transcell provides bed-side pick up upon the information given, with a guarantee to bring the Umbilical Cord to the lab and processed within 48 hr with secure chain-of-custody handling.
 There's no point in spending the money to bank your child's stem cells if they die in transport.
-To maximize cell survival, umbilical Cord blood should be kept at room temperature.
+To maximize cell survival, umbilical Cord should be kept at room temperature.
 It should not get hot in the back of a truck or on a loading dock, and it definitely should not fly in the cargo portion of a plane where it can freeze.
-In order to be assured of the viability of the stem cells harvested from the collected blood, Tran-Scell recommends you to trust the exclusive shipping arrangements provided in the offer
+In order to be assured of the viability of the stem cells harvested from the collected cord, Transcell recommends you to trust the exclusive shipping arrangements provided in the offer

 Yes, the details will be mentioned along with the test results in the report sent to the parents.

-The collected blood will travel directly to the facility at Hyderabad, Andhra Pradesh, India with sample registration, processing and storage labs within.
+The collected Umbilical Cord will travel directly to the facility at Hyderabad, Telangana, India with sample registration, processing and storage labs within.

-At Tran-Scell, Cord blood processed samples and the other stem cells harvested from the Cord tissue are stored separately in insulated storage tanks with lids, in vapour nitrogen to ensure no transmission of disease from the surface of one container to another.
+At Transcell, Umbilical Cord processed samples and the other stem cells harvested from the other sources are stored separately in insulated storage tanks with lids, in vapour nitrogen to ensure no transmission of disease from the surface of one container to another.

-Yes, Tran-Scell Biologics is a privately held company into Biotechnology Research, Development and Commercialization, primarily focussed on Adult Stem Cell Banking for Therapy in India.
+Yes, Transcell is a privately held company into Biotechnology Research, Development and Commercialization, primarily focussed on Adult Stem Cell Banking for Therapy in India.

 Once these cells pass the screening tests, anyone in any part of the world can use them with HLA compatibility.